 Click Add and check

-Note, that DNS records take time to update, so it may take between a couple of hours to a couple of days (depending on the domain) before the new record changes status to ACTIVE.
+Note that DNS records take time to update so that it may take between a couple of hours and a couple of days (depending on the domain) before the new record changes status to ACTIVE.

 From now on, all email headers and links sent in emails with activated tracking will be using your custom domain instead of SendPulse's default one: